pu2clr/bluetooth_remote_control/README.md

 ### Homebrew Si4735 shield

 The photo below shows a homebrew version of the SI4735-D60 citcuit with all basic components connected on a SSOP24 board adapter.
-You need 3 wires to connect the Arduino to the Arduino Board (SDIO, SCLK and RESET).
+You need 3 wires to connect the Arduino to the Si4735 board (SDIO, SCLK and RESET).
 You also can use the Arduino board to power the homebrew SI4745 shield.

 ![Homebrew SI4735 Arduino shiled](https://pu2clr.github.io/SI4735/extras/images/SI4735_mini_protoboard_01.png)